-Application of import duties on imported goods is one of the main trade policy instruments of any state.
+The usage of import customs duties on imported goods is one of the main instruments of the trade policy of any state.

 The customs tariff is a list of customs duties, ranked according to the commodity nomenclature, which is applied to the classification of goods in international trade.

-The major goals of UCT of CU are:
+The major goals of the UCT of the EEU are:

-In the member states of the CU/ÑEA, as in most other countries, the UCT of CU is created in accordance with the principles of tariff escalation and effective tariff protection.
+In the member states of the Union, as in most other countries, the UCT of the EEU is created in accordance with the principles of tariff escalation and effective tariff protection.
 In practice this is reflected in the establishment of the lowest rates of duty on raw materials and the highest — for finished products and highly processed products.

-UCT of CU import duties apply to goods imported into a common customs territory of the CU/CEA member states and originating from any country (including the origin of which is not established), except for cases of tariff preferences under a unified system of tariff preferences of the Customs Union, as well as cases of a free trade regime.
+The import customs duties rates of the UCT of the EEU are applied in relation to goods imported into the unified customs territory of the Union’s members and originated from any country (including the origin of which is not established), excepting cases of granting tariff preferences as well as cases of application of free trade regime.

-For control over the import of goods to the common customs territory of the CU/CEA member states seasonal customs duties can be installed if necessary, the validity of which cannot exceed 6 months of the year.
-These customs duties are used in place of import duties.
+For operative regulation of the import of goods into the unified customs territory of the Union’s members, seasonal customs duties may be established with the validity of six months per year, that are applied instead of import customs duties.

 As for the agricultural products originating in third countries it is allowed to provide incentives (preferences) through the establishment of tariff quotas for their import, provided that similar products are produced (mined, grown) in the common customs territory.

 There are different rates of import customs duties that are applied in accordance with the UCT of the EEU to the indicated agricultural goods that was imported on the unified customs territory, depending on the assigned amount.